FINNOMENA Best-In-Class Methodology White Paper

 4. Best In Class Portfolio

-After we got the score for each mutual fund from the model in Sec.
-3, we then allocate the 3 highest scored mutual funds at 40%, 30%, and 30% in order to form a Best in Class Portfolio based on the chosen category.
-The portfolio is then adjust and rebalance every 6 months to ensure the performance as we have shown in Sec 2.4 that the historically performed mutual funds do not necessarily excel in the future.
+After we got the score for each mutual fund from the model in Sec. xx, we then allocate the 3 highest scored mutual funds at 40%, 30%, and 30% to form a Best in Class Portfolio based on the chosen category.
+The portfolio is then adjusted and rebalanced every 6 months to ensure the performance as we have shown in Sec. xx, that the historically performed mutual funds do not necessarily excel in the future.
 Please note that each Best In Class Portfolio used a specific model that was trained on the delegated category.

 4.1 Best In Class Experiment Results